aytizzz/RuhJobb.com/README.md

 Overview
 This project is a job portal built on ASP.NET Core MVC.
 The platform connects employers and job seekers, facilitating job postings and simplifying the job search process.
 The project supports CRUD (Create, Read, Update, Delete) operations.
-Features

-Main Pages:
-- About: General information about the website.

-- Contact: Telephone and email details.

-- Register & Sign In: User registration and authentication.

-- Job Listings: Page displaying available job postings.

-- Admin Panel: A panel for site administrators to manage job postings, categories, and users.

-**CRUD Operations:**

-Create: Adding new job postings and categories.

-Read: Retrieving job and category details (title, salary, location, job requirements, etc.).

-Update: Updating existing job postings and category details.

-Delete: Removing job postings and categories.

-User Management:

-User registration and profile creation for job seekers.

-Moderation of job postings through the admin panel.

 **Data Model**